-Lactate is enzymatically oxidised by lactate oxidase.
-Peroxidase (POD) catalyses the reaction between the hydrogen peroxide formed, 4-amino-antipyrine and 4-chlorophenol to form a red-violet coloured quinoneimine.
-The rate of formation of the coloured substance is proportional to the lactate concentration.
+Lactate is enzymatically oxidized by lactate oxidase.
+Peroxidase (POD) catalyses the reaction between the hydrogen peroxide formed, 4-amino-antipyrine and 4-chlorophenol to form a red-violet colored quinoneimine.
+The rate of formation of the colored substance is proportional to the lactate concentration.